w3c/ortc/draft-w3c-ortc-api-00.md

 ### Overview

-An {{RTCMediaSession}} instance provides the interface for a browser to directly communicate with another browser or a compliant device, for sending and receiving both media streams or data.
+An {{RTCMediaSession}} instance provides the interface for a browser to directly communicate with another browser or a compliant device, for sending and receiving media streams.
 Communication is signaled via HTTP or WebSocket through a web server or WebSocket server by unspecified means.

 The {{RTCMediaSession}} is provided with media streams and transports for carrying them, along with option parameters.